Red Beans and Rice

 LET’S GET COOKING

 Soak the beans overnight in a mixing bowl with at least 2 gallons of water.
 Discard the soak liquid and reserve the beans.

 To a large cast iron or other thick-bottomed pot over medium-high heat add the bacon and cook turning as needed to brown on all sides.
 About 1/2 way through that process, add the smoked sausage to brown it as well.

 Keep the heat where it is and add the onions, garlic, poblano, and celery and stir to combine and coat everything with rendered fat from the bacon and sausage.
 Cook, stirring often, for about 15 minutes until the onions are translucent and the other vegetables are soft.

-Carefully add the chicken broth and stir well.
+Carefully add the chicken broth and beans from step 1 and stir well.
 Add the bay leaves.
 Bring to a boil over high heat, then reduce to medium and cook at a rolling boil for about 20 minutes.